Social security contributions

 A transfer tax of 2% is applicable on the consideration payable (or market value in certain instances) on the transfer of land, buildings, securities, and shares (provided that a refund is available where the transfer tax charged exceeds 37.5% of the capital gain made).
-Transactions on the Jamaica Stock Exchange (JSE) (including the Junior Stock Exchange) are exempt from transfer tax, as are the transfer of registered corporate bonds, whether or not the company is listed on the JSE.
+Listed securities transferred on the Jamaica Stock Exchange (JSE) (including the Junior Stock Exchange) are exempt from transfer tax.

 A form of transfer tax is also imposed on the estate of any individual who is domiciled in Jamaica at the date of his or her death.

 There is no inheritance tax or capital gains tax regime in Jamaica.

 Stamp duty is imposed at varying rates depending on the legal instruments involved.